image

 altImage

-An LG induction range with a stainless steel finish built into a kitchen countertop.
+An LG stainless steel induction range built into a kitchen counter.

 title

-How does an induction range change your cooking experience?
+How does an induction range transform your kitchen?

 content